pub package

 Colors.blue.decolorize(0.2);

 The addOpacity method makes the current color more transparent than it already is, by the given amount.
+The removeOpacity method makes the current color less transparent than it already is, by the given amount.
 This is different from the withOpacity method, as you can see below.

 // 50% transparent blue.